a03993/leetcode-roadmap/notes/027_remove_element.md

 ## Notes

-- `k` serves two purposes: it represents the new length of the array and marks the next write position for valid elements.
+- `k` serves two purposes: it represents the new length of the array and also marks the next write position for valid elements.
 - When `i == k`, the assignment `nums[k] = nums[i]` becomes a no-op, but it’s fine — no special handling is required, which simplifies the implementation.